slouderback/ECS171-group-project/README.md

 # ECS171 Final Group Project: Pizza/Not Pizza Image Classifier
 Data set used for the project: https://www.kaggle.com/datasets/carlosrunner/pizza-not-pizza

+## Introduction
+For our final project, we decided to build an image classifier that determines whether a picture is of pizza or a different food.
+We selected this topic because it seemed fun and interesting, and everyone likes pizza.
+Also, the task of building the model seemed very manageable given the tools that we had learned throughout this course.
+We also felt that image classifiers were one of the more fascinating topics and this project allowed us to build a complete model on our own.

+Building good predictive models can have larger impacts than we anticipate.
+While our model only works on pizza, it can easily be tweaked to a different image classifier by changing the input data.
+It can also be expanded upon by adding different labels for new categories of foods.
+In some cases, it can even be applied in unrelated topics, such as Hisashi Kambe's bakery image classifier that went on to be used for cancer identification!

 ## Data Evaluation
 Data evaluation was performed mostly via importing all images to a Keras dataset via the provided library function `image_dataset_from_directory`, and analyzing characteristics of the data with the outputted dataset.
 Manual review of all images was done before import to remove outstanding outliers (mostly photos in which the primary subject of the shot was not the food itself, such as with the pizza directory).